 United Way BC Central & Northern Vancouver Island Region

-Serving Central and Northern Vancouver Island and the diverse and vibrant mix of people and cultures living in the region north of the Malahat, we help communities thrive through access to resources.
+Serving Central and Northern Vancouver Island, as well as Powell River and qathet Regional District.
+Encompassing a diverse and vibrant mix of people and cultures living in the regions, we work with communities to help them thrive.

 Local Impact